jonathanulco/laurakalbag-dot-com/content/posts/photography-on-manual-10-miscellaneous/photography-on-manual-10-miscellaneous.md

 The last few days have brought a very miscellaneous collection of photos.

 {{< figured caption="**Rama on the beach.** I was out trying to get the sea and the pier, but the weather was grim, and I found this little figure instead.
 I think it might be Rama, but I might be wrong…" >}}
-  {{< imgsrcset command="Resize" class="wp-image-4737" original="/images/2015/05/DSCF4833-small.jpg" alt="A Rama figurine, standing in pebbles on Brighton beach" >}}
+  {{< imgsrcset class="wp-image-4737" original="/images/2015/05/DSCF4833-small.jpg" alt="A Rama figurine, standing in pebbles on Brighton beach" >}}
 {{< /figured >}}

 The next photo is part of our overlaying exercise set by Ashley.
 I did it in post-processing, before I discovered that my camera has a multiple exposure setting.
 It’s pretty cheesy, but an okay first try.

 {{< figured caption="**Overlay.** Aral and the sky.
 Looks a bit film poster…" >}}
-  {{< imgsrcset command="Resize" class="wp-image-4738" original="/images/2015/05/DSCF4869-small.jpg" alt="Profile of Aral, overlaid on purple and blue clouds in the sky" >}}
+  {{< imgsrcset class="wp-image-4738" original="/images/2015/05/DSCF4869-small.jpg" alt="Profile of Aral, overlaid on purple and blue clouds in the sky" >}}
 {{< /figured >}}

 {{< figured caption="**Grove.** The tree outside the back of our house looks like it’s glowing at night." >}}
-  {{< imgsrcset command="Resize" class="wp-image-4739" original="/images/2015/05/DSCF4894-small.jpg" alt="A tree with leaves glowing in the streetlight against a background of garages and the backs of buildings" >}}
+  {{< imgsrcset class="wp-image-4739" original="/images/2015/05/DSCF4894-small.jpg" alt="A tree with leaves glowing in the streetlight against a background of garages and the backs of buildings" >}}
 {{< /figured >}}